 Section VII.2.
 Dues.
 Annual dues for members and method of payment shall be recommended by the Board of Directors and become effective when approved by the membership at the annual general membership meeting.

 Section VII.3.
 Dues Non-Payment.
-The Secretary-Treasurer shall notify all members who are in arrears of dues.
+The Treasurer shall notify all members who are in arrears of dues.

 Section VII.4.
 Registration Fees.
 Guest fees and registration fees for the Congress shall be recommended by the Program Committee and determined by the Board of Directors.